ZenoxisIV/Tetrisito/README.md

 2. **Select Pieces**
     - Choose a number from 1-5, indicating the number of pieces to be dropped to achieve the goal grid.
-    - Define a 4x4 grid with the pieces you want to drop, using `#` and `.`.
+    - Define a 4x4 grid with the pieces (tetrominoes) you want to drop, using `#` and `.` for blocks and empty tiles, respectively.
     - Ensure the number of grids (pieces) matches the number you declared.

 3. **Solve the Puzzle**
     - Input the starting grid, goal grid, and the pieces.
-You may refer to *Sample Test Cases* directory for more details.
+You may refer to *Sample Test Cases* directory for visualization.
     - The solver will analyze the grids and attempt a sequence of moves to transform the starting grid into the goal grid using the provided pieces.

 4. **Iterate and Improve**